changli3/elk-prod-cluster/README.md

 ## Autoscaling
 The autoscaling groups uses the CpuUtilization alarm to autoscale automatically.
 Because of this, you wouldn't have to bother making sure that your hosts can sustain the load.

+## Stack Monitoring
+Each node has Prometheus installed.
+You can monitor the instances via the Grafana instance.
+You need to add data source and setup the dashboard.
+Please refer to [this guide] (https://www.robustperception.io/setting-up-grafana-for-prometheus/) for  further readings.

 ## Alarms
 In order to be sure that you have set up the proper limits for your containers, the following alerts have been but into place: